 Population age distribution is useful in determining mobility needs which transit might meet.
 The elderly typically are less likely to have access to a vehicle and thus are more dependent on the transit system for their travel needs.
 Table 3 shows estimates of the County's population by age group.
 The 25-54 year-old age group is the largest age group within the County.
-The 80 and over population is the smallest age group within the County.
+The 65 and over population is the smallest age group within the County, comprising 13 percent of the population.